DOSBox resolution: full screen, window size, clear graphics

 To use DOSBox in full screen, press the ALT key and, while pressing the ALT key, press the Enter key.
 Do this again, and you return to the DOSBox window.
 To enhance image quality, continue reading.

-Although default DOSBox settings are fine, it's recommended to change the resolution settings.
 Here at DOSGamers, we like our DOS games to look clear and just like the original.
 As most DOS games are made for screens with a resolution of 320x240 pixels, DOSBox needs to scale the image.
 With default settings, DOSBox in full screen looks blurry or fuzzy and squashed in case of wide screens.
 At startup, the window is also kind of small.
 So what did we do?

 - Look for the [sdl] section